 In our goal to help students and community grow in individual and native sovereignty and provide an environment which nurtures learning and growth, NICC has established the following educational outcomes:

-- Students will grow in Native culture.
+- Students will grow in Native cultures.

 - Students will effectively communicate.